 There are better smartphone keyboards out there, including Swype.

-Keyboards such as Swype can save time and increase productivity by making your typing faster and easy.
+Keyboards such as Swype can save time and increase productivity by making typing faster and easier.

-If you take a lot of notes or send many business messages with your phone, a better board is a necessity.
+If you take a lot of notes or send many business messages with your phone, a better board is necessary.
 Check the App Store and Google Play for the latest keyboards.

 19. Consolidate and Simplify your Inbox